HenokMD/pso-particle-swarm-optimization/README.md

 - **`Belledone_PSO_Evaluation.py`**: Improved PSO with random inertia, velocity clamping, and multi-run restarts.
 - **`MULTI_OBJECTIVE_PSO.py`**: Minimal **MPSO** implementation with archive, crowding distance, and binary-tournament leader selection.

-The **full project report** is in `report/COMPUTER_SCIENCE_PSO_REPORT.pdf`.

 ## ✅ Python version

 Python 3.9+ is recommended.

 ## 📝 Citation

-If you use this code or the accompanying report, please consider citing your report (PDF) and/or this repository.
+If you use this code or the accompanying report, please consider citing this repository.

 ## 📄 License